-- Students will be allowed to retake 1 course within the program at the next available offering but must be within 2 years of the course needed to progress - The student will not be allowed to progress until that course is successfully completed as each course is a pre-requisite to the next.
+- Students will be allowed to retake 1 course within the program at the next available offering but must be within 2 years of the course needed to progress - The student will not be allowed to progress until that course is successfully completed as each course is a pre-requisite to the next with the exception of clinical courses as they run dynamically based on the parts of term.
 (See Pre-Requisites and Co-Requisites). - If a student fails a second course, they will be required to start the program from the beginning.